-Graduate Student of the Month - Andrea McGuire
+Graduate Student of the Month - Olivia Robinson

 How and why did you decide to attend Memorial for your graduate degree?

-Can you tell us a bit about your current research?
+Can you tell us a bit about your current projects?

 A supervisor can be key to the success of any grad student.
-What does your supervisor bring to his role as your advisor and mentor?
+What does your supervisor Lisa Moore bring to her role as your advisor and mentor?

 Are you involved in any organizations on-campus or off?
 If so, can you explain and detail such involvement?

 I’m helping with the Sparks Literary Festival this year, which takes place on Sunday, January 28th from 10:30 a.m. - 6 p.m.
 It has been a wonderful experience so far and I can’t wait for the day — I’m so excited to hear Sharon Bala read from her debut novel and I can’t wait to listen to some of Sue Goyette’s new poetry.
 There are so many excellent writers lined up!
 For more information on the festival, and the full list of writers, check out the website: https://www.hss.mun.ca/sparks.

 What do you like most about being a graduate student at Memorial?